About Bill

 How to Interview an Immortal (I liked the movie How to Train Your Dragon)

-I settled on Interviewing Immortality.
-It took some time to get used to the new title.
-Incidentally, I recently located a book called “Interviewing for Immortality.”
+I settled on Interviewing Immortality, and incidentally, I recently located a book called “Interviewing for Immortality.”
 Funny coincidence.
-After settling on the title, we worked on the cover.
+Then we worked on the cover.
 Initially, I had wanted to use this image:

-While the image looked really cool, it was copyrighted.
-If you do not recognize the image, it is a pastel/water painting by acclaimed Japanese animator Yoshitaka Amano for the movie Angel’s Egg.
+While the image looked cool, it was copyrighted.
+If you do not recognize the image, it is a pastel/water painting by acclaimed Japanese animator Yoshitaka Amano from the movie Angel’s Egg.

-When I first saw the finished cover, I felt like an author for the first time.
-Then came two unexpected issues.
-First, create a good book description (blurb) and get reviews.
+When I first saw the finished cover, it was terrific, but then I ran into two unexpected issues.
+First, craft a compelling book description (blurb) and gather reviews.
 A book blurb sounds easy.
-A quick summary.
+Type a one-minute summary.
 Done!
-No, it is a careful dance around select plot points combined with a sales pitch.
-The effort took over two weeks, and I learned a lot from Bethany.
+No, it is a careful dance around select plot points combined with a clever sales pitch.
+In fact, it was and still is the most challenging part of publishing.
+The effort took over two weeks, and I learned a lot from Bethany’s sage wisdom.

 Getting reviews proved nearly impossible.
 I do not have many friends, fame, or an online presence.
-So, how would I ever convince somebody to buy my book?
+So, how would I ever convince someone to buy my book?
 There were four options:

 1) Pay for reviews.
-The least expensive one was $99 for a 200-word review.
+The least expensive option was a 200-word review for $99.
 Most websites wanted $2,000+.
 These sites stated you could still get an awful review after paying them.
 Plus, they would still publish the negative review!
+Boo!

 2) Beg/pay “book bloggers” to review your work.
-I found this option to be an endless black hole that only wasted my time.
+I found this option to be an endless black hole.

 3) I located four sites that accepted books for review.
 Yay!
-I sent my book to all four, and one said they might look at it.
-Fail!
+I sent my book to them, and one said they might look at it.
+Epic fail!

 4) Have your friends/family/yourself write a review.
-All the authors strongly did not recommend this practice for many reasons.
+Bethany strongly did not recommend this practice.
 The main one is that if you get caught, readers will despise you.

 Bill Conrad.